baskuit/pinyon/readme.md

 # Contributing

 The best way to help is to use the library to test your own ideas.
 The interface is designed so that creating a custom search algorithm

+# Release Checklist

+The project is due for its first beta release.
+Only a few things need to be hammered out.

+* Finishing touches on documentation
+* Finish libtroch multithreaded wrapper
+* Write up some **tests**
+    * Tree structure - iterations = matrix node count;
+    * Soundness or **all** bandit search for calcing expl
+    * Soundness of solver
+    * Find old comments about ctests passing and see what you had back then

+* Write up some **benchmarking utilities
+    * Possibly include a way to benchmark retroactively